-The Long-Term Care Workforce Crisis: A 2016 Report5, the largest survey of Wisconsin's nursing and assisted living facility providers in the state's history, included the following key findings:
+The Long-Term Care Workforce Crisis: A 2016 Report,5 the largest survey of Wisconsin's assisted living and nursing facility providers in the state's history, included the following key findings:

-- Approximately 87,000 Wisconsin residents live in 4,284 (updated) long-term and residential care facilities Residents living in long-term and residential care facilities rely on an estimated 73,700 caregivers The number of Wisconsin residents living in long-term and residential care facilities has grown 18% since 2003. - Wisconsin is experiencing high levels of caregiver vacancy rates in assisted living and nursing homes: average caregiver vacancy rates are 14.5%, with 1 in 4 providers experiencing vacancy rates of 20% and higher.
-There are an estimated 11,500 vacant caregiver positions in Wisconsin longterm and residential care facilities. - Wisconsin's providers are facing major problems finding applicants and qualified caregivers: more than 30% of providers felt they were unable to compete with other employers; nearly 50% had no applicants for vacant caregiver positions; 70% said there were no qualified applicants for caregiver openings; 18% have been forced to deny admissions due to the lack of caregivers. - There is a significant wage disparity between people working as trained personal caregivers and unskilled entry-level workers taking jobs at gas stations, big-box stores, and fast food restaurants: providers reported a median hourly starting wage for personal caregivers of \$10.75 compared to \$12.00 for local, non-health care employers seeking unskilled, entry-level workers. - There has been an exodus of caregivers to jobs outside of healthcare: providers report widespread use of overtime, double shifts and other strategies to deal with scheduling gaps; 4 of 5 personal caregivers who took jobs outside of health care left for better pay, better benefits and/or better hours.
+- Approximately 87,000 Wisconsin residents live in 4,284 long-term care facilities.6 Residents living in these facilities rely on an estimated 73,700 caregivers.
+The number of Wisconsin residents living in longterm care facilities has grown 18% since 2003. - Wisconsin is experiencing high levels of caregiver vacancy rates in long-term care facilities: average caregiver vacancy rates are 14.5%, with 1 in 4 providers experiencing vacancy rates of 20% and higher.
+There are an estimated 11,500 vacant caregiver positions in Wisconsin assisted living and nursing facilities. - Wisconsin's providers are facing major problems finding applicants and qualified caregivers: more than 30% of providers felt they were unable to compete with other employers; nearly 50% had no applicants for vacant caregiver positions; 70% said there were no qualified applicants for caregiver openings; 18% have been forced to deny admissions due to the lack of caregivers. - There is a significant wage disparity between people working as trained personal caregivers and unskilled entry-level workers taking jobs at gas stations, big-box stores, and fast food restaurants: providers reported a median hourly starting wage for personal caregivers of \$10.75 compared to \$12.00 for local, non-health care employers seeking unskilled, entry-level workers. - There has been an exodus of caregivers to jobs outside of healthcare: providers report widespread use of overtime, double shifts and other strategies to deal with scheduling gaps; 4 of 5 personal caregivers who took jobs outside of health care left for better pay, better benefits and/or better hours.

-Summary: The State's four long-term care associations respectfully ask the Governor and Legislature to invest \$40.4 million GPR in the 2017-19 biennial budget to fund increases for the direct care and services component of the Family Care capitation rates-- doing so will target critically needed increases to address the long-term care workforce crisis.
+Summary: The State's four long-term care associations respectfully ask the Legislature to invest \$40.4 million GPR in the 2017-19 biennial budget to fund increases for the direct care and services component of the Family Care capitation rates-- doing so will target critically needed increases to address the long-term care workforce crisis.

-Contacts: Sarah Bass - Wisconsin Assisted Living Association: 608.288.0246; sbass@ewala.org Dan Drury - RSA Wisconsin: 414.332.8979; ddrury@o4cg.com John Sauer - LeadingAge Wisconsin: 608.255.7060; jsauer@leadingagewi.org John Vander Meer - WHCA/WiCAL: 608.257.0125 john@whcawical.org
+Contacts: Sarah Bass - Wisconsin Assisted Living Association: 608.288.0246; sbass@ewala.org

+Dan Drury - RSA Wisconsin: 414.332.8979; ddrury@o4cg.com

+John Sauer - LeadingAge Wisconsin: 608.255.7060; jsauer@leadingagewi.org John Vander Meer - WHCA/WiCAL: 608.257.0125 john@whcawical.org